 The Anniston City Commission, on May 16, 1963, established by resolution the Human Relations Council, consisting of five white men and four black men.
 The Council's purpose was to "make recommendations concerning human relations," and its members . . . — — Map (db m106627) HM

 On the other side of Anniston, the Army constructed an Ordnance Depot on 15,000 acres west of the city during WWII.
 Over time, the depot evolved into the region's largest employer.
 The economic and community . . . — — Map (db m106619) HM

-Willie Brewster became the target of white extremists after words spoke at a National States Rights Party encouraged them to commit acts of violence against blacks.
-As Brewster drove home with co-workers from the night shift at Union Foundry, he was . . . — — Map (db m106626) HM
+Willie Brewster became the target of white extremists after words spoken at a National States Rights Party encouraged them to commit acts of violence against blacks.
+As Brewster drove home with co-workers from the night shift at Union Foundry, he . . . — — Map (db m106626) HM

 Two busloads of Freedom Riders arrived in Alabama on Sunday, May 14, 1961, bound for New Orleans.
 It was an organized effort by the Congress of Racial Equality (CORE) to challenge the South's continued defiance of U. S. . . . — — Map (db m106721) HM